 Be an active participant.
 Help to keep a conversation going rather than a question and answer period.
 Answer questions with descriptive statements rather than monosyllables.

 Bring a writing sample, reference sheet, and extra resumes.
-Do not bring a written list of questions; have them memorized.
+Prepare questions you would like to ask.
+However, do not bring a written list of questions; have them memorized.

 Ask for the interviewerâ€™s business card.
 Eye contact is important.
 Look at your interviewer.Â Show a genuine interest in the firm.
 In your initial interview, do not ask questions about salary, vacations, or how quickly associates become partners.